AminPIC/handbook/_pages/about-us/offices/washington-dc.md

 ### Once inside GSA

 When entering from the F Street entrance, continue straight past security down the hallway in front of you.
-At the end of the hallway, take the elevators up to floor four.
-Once out of the elevators, take two quick right turns and you&rsquo;ll be in the fourth floor infill.
+At the end of the hallway, take the elevators up to floor three.
+Once out of the elevators, take two quick right turns and you&rsquo;ll be in the third floor infill.
+Walk through the infill to the 100 wing.
 A map is here.

 ## How do I&hellip;